 In this episode

-- What permafrost is, and what happens when it melts
+- Colleen asks what permafrost is, and what happens when it melts

-- The best Beyoncé songs to sing to keep bears away
+- Carly talks about the best Beyoncé songs to sing to keep bears away

 Timing and cues